A Day at Camp Lighthouse…

 Most days are spent entirely outdoors; therefore, it is important that you apply a thorough coat of sunscreen before dropping off your camper each morning.
 Everyone will re-apply at lunchtime and as needed throughout the day.
 Because a great deal of the day is spent outdoors, we utilize a series of covered gazebos for campers to take breaks from the sun and lots of water play to keep cool in the summer heat.
 Additionally, we have child-ready indoor spaces for specific activities.

 At Camp Lighthouse, we aim to target a variety of interests.
-Each week you will receive a schedule outlining the activities that are available to your camper’s age group, as well as the times and locations of our field trips.
+Each week you will receive a schedule outlining the activities that are available to your camper’s age group, as well as the times and locations of field trips for beacons, starbucks and keepers.
 Each block of the day offers choices led by our amazing counselors.
 There is also time during the day for children to play in the sandbox, mud kitchen, and playground.

 Age Levels